pmarch11/spotipyWriter/README.md

 <h1> Spotipy Writer </h1>

-a simple python/spotipy script used to write the user's saved songs to a csv file
+a simple python/spotipy script used to write the user's saved songs to a csv file (for backup)

 <h3> Usage: </h3>